shaloo/docs.arcana/includes/text-snippets/ca/allowances.md

-Allowances activate Arcana Network's Chain Abstraction feature.

-Allowances must be set up to enable a chain abstracted transaction that involves multiple source chains.
-With allowance setup, users can unlock the fragmented liquidity across multiple chains in their EOA.
-Effectively, this lets the user spend on any destination chain—even with insufficient balance on the destination chain.
+The {{config.extra.arcana.company_name}} CA SDKs requires allowances.

+Through allowances, a user permits the use of EOA funds in the source chains.
+The protocol uses these funds to pay the gas fee and the transaction amount on the destination chain.

+The default allowance limit set in the CA SDK for each supported chain is `unlimited`.

+Developers can change the allowance for each chain abstracted transaction.
+They can do this using the `setOnAllowanceHook` hook.

+Users can review the chain abstracted transaction details via [[concept-intent|intent]].
+The intent details list the amounts collected per source chain to transact on the destination chain.
+Users can choose to accept or reject a chain abstracted transaction.
+They cannot change allowances specified by the developers.

+Until a user **permits** allowance, the {{config.extra.arcana.company_name}}
+Vault contracts on the source chains cannot collect the user funds.

 By approving allowances for chain abstraction on the source chains, users can:

-* Spend anywhere with funds from multiple chains.
+* Spend anywhere with funds from two or more source chains.
 * Bypass bridging to enable liquidity on the destination chain.
-* Transact seamlessly across chains.
-* Setup once, use repeatedly.
+* Transact on newer chains with zero or insufficient liquidity.

-As part of allowance setup, users **permit {{config.extra.arcana.company_name}} Vault contracts on the source chains to collect the funds required** to execute the transaction seamlessly on the destination chain.
+Users must pay a **gas fee to set up the allowance**.
+This is besides the gas fee payable for the transaction on the destination chain.

-Note that the allowance set up transaction itself requires gas fee.
-This gas fee is payable by the user.
-In some cases, {{config.extra.arcana.company_name}} may sponsor gas fee for the allowance setup.
+In some cases, {{config.extra.arcana.company_name}} may sponsor this gas fee for setting up the allowances.

-By default, the allowance limit for each supported chain is set to `unlimited`.
-This default setting ensure that all the supported tokens on the chain can be utilized as the unified balance available to spend.
-The protocol can collect the required funds according to the allowance limit and pay for the chain abstracted transactions on any destination chain.
-Developers can choose to modify the default allowance limits via the `setOnAllowanceHook`.